Mike Dean & VAR face backlash again after controversial red card for Soucek | Goal.com

 It seems almost certain that West Ham will lodge an appeal over the red card.

 For VAR, it is another moment in the spotlight that football’s governing bodies could do without.
-The slow motion replays tend to make things look worse than in real time, but even at half speed there did not appear to be anything wrong in what seemed to be an accidental coming together of two players.
+Slow motion replays tend to make things look worse than in real time, but even at half speed the incident seemed to be an accidental coming together of two players.

 Should Soucek fail in any appeal, and a ban for violent conduct is confirmed, he will miss the trip to Manchester United in the FA Cup and Premier League games with Sheffield United and Tottenham.